adam-cyclones/reactive-css-properties/README.md

     color: var(--theme-text-color);
 }
 ```
-You could even define the variable before JavaScript has loaded, this is recommended to provide some styling, also to help keep track of variables in use.
+You should define the variable before JavaScript has loaded, this is **recommended** to provide some placeholder styling before JavaScript loads and takes ownership, also to help keep track of variables in use.
 ``` css
 :root {
     --theme-text-color: #C0FF33;